 The Variations in C Minor have been performed without fault by Sally Pinkas for Toccata Classics.

 Around the time that Harold Shapero wrote his Variations, a Jewish boy named Arnold Rosner was born in New York City.
 Arnold Rosner was an exile in his own land.
-He refused the fashions of the time – serialism, minimalism & all the others – & instead turned his eyes on the past, on the music of the Renaissance & the late Romantics.
+He refused the fashions of the time – serialism, minimalism and all the others – and instead turned his eyes on the past, on the music of the Renaissance and the late Romantics.
 He never got the breakthrough that he desired.
 The bitterness seeped into his music.

-The Parable of the Law was recorded just a few years ago by the London Philharmonic Orchestra with Nick Palmer conducting & Christopher Burchett singing, again for Toccata Classics.
+The Parable of the Law was recorded just a few years ago by the London Philharmonic Orchestra with Nick Palmer conducting and Christopher Burchett singing, again for Toccata Classics.

-I counted Daniel Barenboim, Martin Haselböck, Marek Janowski, Christoph König, Andrew Manze, Seiji Ozawa, Kirill Petrenko, Lahav Shani & Robert Trevino.
-I think at least that all of these are new & none are reissues.
+I counted Daniel Barenboim, Martin Haselböck, Marek Janowski, Christoph König, Andrew Manze, Seiji Ozawa, Kirill Petrenko, Lahav Shani and Robert Trevino.
+I think at least that all of these are new and none are reissues.
 There may be some I haven’t thought of or come across. ↩︎